 - What type of therapy is available?

 - How long does the treatment program last?

 What Happens in Rehab?

 Here’s an idea of how the process of going to rehab works.
 Holdfast Recovery offers intensive outpatient treatment — if necessary, we can refer you to a detox center to prepare you for it.
-If you need a place to stay during treatment, you have access to sober living facilities.
 We recommend spending 90 days at rehab, receiving intensive outpatient care for the first two months, and stepping down to general outpatient care for the last month, or when you’re ready.

 Before you enter the rehabilitation center, you’ll speak to a friendly admissions staff member about your needs.
 The center will ask for some essential but brief details about your medical history and drug or alcohol use.
 We’ll find out when you’re ready to get started and how long you’re going to stay and then book you in.